py-pa/django-minio-storage/README.md

 been drawn from `django-s3-storage` and `django-storages`.

 It is tested on python 3 and django 1.8 - 1.11, but should be easily portable to older versions.
-Python 2.7 is supported on a best effort basis, contributions are welcome.
-The current main blocker is issue #6.
+Python 2.7 is not supported

 The goal is to have a thoroughly tested, small codebase that delegates as much as possible to the minio client.